 It’s The Second Longest Running African-American Show

-It’s more than just a comedy or a sitcom.
-In fact, it proved to the world that African Americans can stand on par with Hollywood’s elite.
-After running for nine seasons, Family Matters is the second-longest running non-animated US sitcom, behind The Jeffersons.
+Family Matters proved to the world that African Americans can be the focal point of an entire sitcom.
+After running for nine seasons, Family Matters is the second-longest running non-animated US sitcom starring a predominately African-American cast, behind only The Jeffersons.

 Originally, Louis Armstrong Introduced The Show

 It’s hard to think of Family Matters without hearing the theme song “As Days Go By.”
-The theme song was stuck in everyone’s head and was a staple of Friday nights.
-But, interestingly enough, the original theme music was “What A Wonderful World” by the jazz trumpeter.
+The theme song was a staple of Friday nights and had everyone singing along on their couch.
+But, interestingly enough, the original theme music was “What A Wonderful World” by the icon Louis Armstrong.

 The song would be switched out after the fifth episode of the first season.
-However, Armstrong was still heard in the episode when it ran in syndication.
+However, Armstrong was still heard in the earlier episodes when they ran in syndication.

-After her death in 2002, people realized that Mama Winslow was a bit older than people thought on Family Matters.
+After her death in 2002, people realized that Mama Winslow was a bit older than people actually thought.

 The Youngest Winslow Disappeared

 During the fourth season, Judy Winslow is seen walking up the stairs.
-However, she never comes back down, at all.
-By the time the fifth season was on the air, Judy Winslow was no more.
+However, she never comes back down.
+By the time the fifth season was on the air, Judy Winslow was completely removed from the show.

 As it turns out, the combination of the character having little to do on the show and budget cuts caused producers to simply write her out of the series altogether.
 The show just acted like Judy never existed.